Different unit models

 Combining sections or units in different ways can solve a number of problems.

-- If the number of girls in your unit has fallen, it will boost moral and keep girls engaged.
+- If the number of girls in your unit has fallen, it will boost morale and keep girls engaged.

-- If your unit has a long waiting list, working with a unit who has too few members will solve both problems!
+- If your unit has a long waiting list, working with a unit who has too few members will solve both problems – so get together!

 Combine sections - combining Rainbows and Brownies, or Brownies and Guides, can solve the problem of reduced numbers.
 For girls, it makes moving up a section seamless.
 But it's important to make sure the programme and activities are appropriate for everyone in the unit.
 If there's a wide age range, you might need to adapt activities.